holycrap872/ucls-ml-ai/CourseMaterial/04_learning_machines/04_primm/primm_recursion_worksheet.md

    ```
 2. Draw your best guess of what will happen for a call to `shape_one()` that
-   results in no levels of recursion (aka: the base case):
+   results in no levels of recursion (aka, the base case):
    ```

    ```
 3. Draw your best guess of what will happen for a call to `shape_one()` that
    results in one level of recursion:
    ```

    ```
 4. Based on your sketches, what do you think `shape_one()` is creating?